-Sattva Block Co.
-Moves Toward Rapid Expansion with the Launch of Two New Crypto-Mining Sites
+SATTVA BLOCK CO.
+MOVES TOWARD RAPID EXPANSION WITH THE LAUNCH OF TWO NEW CRYPTO-MINING SITES

-HOUSTON, TEXAS, UNITED STATES, October 27, 2022 /EINPresswire.com/ -- Today, Sattva Block Co., a high-performance crypto hosting and mining service that leverages best-in-class liquid-cooled technology, announced the rollout of multiple new mining sites, including two additional domestic sites in the U.S. and one in Canada.
-These state-of-the-art mining sites are scheduled to roll out in Q4 2022 and into 2023 and provide premier hosting services, leveraging liquid cooling technology in order to increase hash rate, efficiency, environmental sustainability, and the overall performance of mining operations.
+HOUSTON, Oct.
+31, 2022 /PRNewswire/ -- Today, Sattva Block Co., a high-performance crypto hosting and mining service that leverages best-in-class liquid-cooled technology, has announced the rollout of multiple new mining sites, including two additional domestic sites in the U.S. and one in Canada.
+These state-of-the-art mining sites are scheduled to roll out in Q4 2022 and into 2023 and provide premier hosting services leveraging liquid cooling technology to increase hash rate, efficiency, environmental sustainability, and the overall performance of mining operations.

 "Liquid cooling is representative of a new standard of efficiency on all fronts.
 It's more sustainable and generates more Bitcoin for our clients, which is really exciting to us.
 Thanks to our superior technology, we are able to generate these returns for our customers."

-Sattva Block Co. is also proud to be a leader in sustainable energy within the cryptocurrency sector and leverages its liquid cooling for energy recapture wherever possible.
+Sattva is also proud to be a leader in sustainable energy within the cryptocurrency sector and leverages its liquid cooling for energy recapture wherever possible.

 About Sattva